-Based on our review, nothing has come to our attention that causes us to believe that the accompanying separate interim financial statements do not present fairly in all material respects, the financial position of Edita Food Industries (S.A.E.) as at 30 June 2020, and of its financial performance and its cash flows for the six months period then ended in accordance with Egyptian Accounting Standards.
+In our opinion, the separate financial statements referred to above present fairly, in all material respects, the financial position of Edita Food Industries Company S.A.E. as of 31 December 2020, and of its financial performance and its cash flows for the fiscal year ended in accordance with Egyptian Accounting Standards and in light of the related Egyptian laws and regulations.